-Thank you for taking an interested in an exciting new joint project of Work Autonomy, Flexibility and Work-life Balance project, based at the University of Kent, and Equal Parenting project based at the University of Birmingham which aimed to gain insights on how work and home-life have changed throughout the lockdown period and how these changes might have a profound impact on both, the future of work and gendered cultural norms around care in the UK.
+This is the webpage for the exciting new joint project of Work Autonomy, Flexibility and Work-life Balance project, based at the University of Kent, and Equal Parenting project based at the University of Birmingham which aimed to gain insights on how work and home-life have changed throughout the lockdown period and how these changes might have a profound impact on both, the future of work and gendered cultural norms around care in the UK.

 Study Purpose and Rationale